Twisted bilayer graphene at charge neutrality: competing orders of SU(4) Dirac fermions: SU(4) Dirac electrons

 \subsection{Dirac fermion model of twisted bilayer graphene}

 Our starting point is a low-energy effective model for Dirac fermions around charge neutrality in TBG\cite{Maine2020Nov} with the action at zero temperature

-where $\psi$ is a 16-component spinor and $\sigma_\gamma$, $\rho_\gamma$, $\tau_\gamma$, $\mu_\gamma$ denote unity ($\gamma=0$) and Pauli ($\gamma={x,y,z}$) matrices in spin, sublattice, valley, and mini-valley space.
+where $\psi$ is a 16-component spinor due to spin, sublattice, valley, and mini-valley degrees of freedom.
+We denote unity ($\gamma=0$) and Pauli ($\gamma={x,y,z}$) matrices in sublattice space with $\rho_\gamma$ and in valley space with $\tau_\gamma$.
+Analogously, we use $\sigma_\gamma$ and $\mu_\gamma$ for spin and mini-valley space below.
 The sublattice and valley degrees of freedom form the Clifford algebra of the Dirac spinors (see below for a Lorentz-invariant formulation), while the kinetic part of the action $\mathcal S_0$ is diagonal in spin and mini-valley space.

 The mini-valley degree of freedom originates from the Dirac points in the same valley of the two different graphene layers, i.e. the two mini-valleys per valley possess the same chirality.

 We generalize the mini-valley degrees of freedom to an arbitrary number of flavours for the Dirac fermions $\psi\rightarrow\psi^\alpha$ with $\alpha=1,2,\ldots N_f$.
 In the case of TBG $N_f^{TBG}=2$, i.e., $N_f$ counts the number of eight-component spinors \footnote{Note that this deviates from other common definitions which count two- or four-component spinors.}.
 The Dirac fermion model \eqref{h0} implements the emergent $C_2$ symmetry of the continuum model of TBG via $R_{C_2}=\rho_x \tau_x\mu_x$, $\bm{q} \rightarrow -\bm{q}$. and time-reversal via $\Theta=\sigma_y \tau_x \mu_x \mathcal K$, $\bm{q} \rightarrow -\bm{q}$.
 The threefold rotation $C_3$ is promoted to a full U(1) rotational symmetry $R_{rot}=\exp[-i \varphi \rho_z\tau_z]$ in the low-energy limit around charge neutrality.
 Furthermore, since the hybridization between layers can be treated as a perturbation for states around the Dirac cones\cite{PhysRevLett.99.256802}, the spin-valley SU(2)$\times$SU(2)$\times$U(1) symmetry of TBG is enhanced to an emergent SU(4) in the low-energy limit, similar to the chiral limit\cite{PhysRevLett.122.106405,PhysRevB.103.205413}.
 It is generated by the set of matrices